 - Flunky Boss: Boss Dumb Drum, who spawns Koopa Troopas.

 - Fusion Dance: The merger of the 7 Koopa Kids, which is an homage to the merger of the 7 Heroes.

-- Gravity Screw: Gravity Fortress has switches that make gravity really strong or really light, and zones that switch the direction of gravity altogether.
+- Gravity Screw: Fort of Gravity has switches that make gravity really strong or really light, and zones that switch the direction of gravity altogether.

 - Interface Screw: Mirror Fortress reverses left and right on the D-Pad.

 - Kaizo Trap: In "Where is This?", it's possible to defeat Bowser and fall into the lava right afterward if your jump is off.

 - Lift of Doom: Two levels use an elevator in which the player must avoid enemies and obstacles.